tgoodwin/bellman-ford/ReadMe.md

   The actual protocol messages are dictionaries named "send_dict" throughout this program.
 They are comprised of the following types:

   (a) update
-      This message's ``'type'` key maps to the string `'update'`.
+   -This message's ``'type'` key maps to the string `'update'`.
 The message's `'routing_table'` key maps to a routing table identical in structure to locally stored tables.
 When it's first sent: to neighbors upon initialization, as well as at periodic intervals by a timer thread.
 It's the table updates in this message that are used by the Bellman-Ford algorithm.
 The periodic updates allow the algorithm to converge.

   (b) linkup
   - The linkup message's `'type'` key is the string `'linkup'`.
 The `'pair'` key maps to another string in the format of `"node_id,node_id"` where node_id is a string with structure described in part (1).
 When it's first sent: upon a `'LINKUP'` command from stdin.
 These are used to restore a previously offline link between two nodes.